• Menu

 Wikimedia Commons

-Built in the 17th century at the request of Pope Urban VIII, the Palazzo Barberini is a Baroque jewel designed by some of the greatest architects of their time (Carlo Maderno, Francesco Borromini, Pietro da Cortona).
+Built in the 17th century under the orders of Pope Urban VIII, the Palazzo Barberini is a Baroque architectural masterpiece.
+Some of the greatest architects of the time contributed to its design, including Carlo Maderno, Francesco Borromini, and Pietro da Cortona.

 💡 Practical information 💡

-The Palazzo Barberini is located halfway between the Galleria Borghese and the Roman Forum.
+Palazzo Barberini is located between the Galleria Borghese and the Roman Forum.

 Palazzo Barberini